PrakamyaSiddhBalot/SolutionsGenAIAgentic/SUBMISSION.md

 * Features such as rolling buffers and summarisation are ways of managing context rather than adding true memory.

 Overall, this project gave me a much clearer understanding of how chatbot applications are built on top of stateless language model APIs and if this is just the beginning of the track, then I'm absolutely excited to see where my journey goes! :)
+P.S.
+I have implemented the final submission in build 2 itself.